Florida Brigade of the Army of Tennessee: Service History

 Lieut.
 Henry W. Reddick.
 Born June 16, 1835, in Bibb Co.
 Georgia.
 Served in the 1st Florida Infantry.

 William Denham, a West Florida Seminary Cadet and private in the 1st Florida Infantry.
 He was captured during his first skirmish, but was released and recovered from his wounds.

 The Brigade was not officially organized until November 1863, but was made up of units that were veterans of previous campaigns, including the 1st and 3rd, who had fought together since December 1862.

 On November 12, 1863, General Braxton Bragg issued his Special Orders No. 294, in an attempt to reorganize his army.
 It was this order that created the Florida Brigade of the Army of Tennessee.
 The brigade was to be led by "the Senior Colonel," who was William Scott Dilworth of the 3rd Florida.
 However, Dilworth had fallen ill following the Battle of Chickamauga and was on a forty-day furlough.
 Instead, the leadership of the Florida Brigade fell to Colonel Jesse J. Finley.
 At the time of consolidation, the 1st and 3rd regiments totaled 240 men and 119 arms.

 According to letters and diaries, the Floridians were happy about the consolidation of the brigade.
 Their first combat together would be at Missionary Ridge.
 Despite the Confederates suffering a defeat in the battle, the Floridians themselves were praised by their superiors for their hard fighting.
 However, they also suffered hundreds of "irreplaceable" casualties.
 The 1st Florida Cavalry and 4th Florida Infantry, in particular, were nearly annihilated.
-The commander of the 6th Florida Infantry Regiment, Lieutenant Colonel Benjamin B. Sample (1843-1864) would return to Florida to raise more troops for the brigade and would take part in the Battle of Olustee on February 20th, 1864 and the Skirmish at Cedar Creek a few days later.